Although we offer several varieties of wine, we specialize in Muscadine wine and here's why...

 Muscadines are the only grape that contains Ellagic Acid which has been proven to inhibit growth of cancer cells by apoptosis which means cells kill themselves.

 We grow Muscadine grapes.
 They are native to our area and love the Oklahoma heat!
-Our vineyards are 40 miles northeast and 45 miles northwest of us.
+Our vineyard is 45 miles northwest of us.
 Harvest time is late September.

 Families in the Southeastern United States have enjoyed Muscadine juice, jellies and wines since settlers arrived in the 1500's.
 Muscadine wines are semi-sweet to sweet. and are red, white and rose'. can be made from several different varieties.
 These wines are becoming popular more and more as visitors become acquainted with them.